robertoschwald/homebridge-obis-powermeter/README.md

 This is a Homebridge plugin to read SML-Interface SmartMeter data.
 WORK IN PROGRESS

+Maybe we use https://github.com/Apollon77/smartmeter-obis to read the data.
+This will also support D0 protocols, later.

 This template should be used in conjunction with the [developer documentation](https://developers.homebridge.io/).
 A full list of all supported service types, and their characteristics is available on this site.

 ### Setup Development Environment